 Each session is filled with activities that allow young people to experience a holistic Orthodox Christian lifestyle.
-Campers experience an average day with cabin wake-up at 7 AM, Orthros at 8 AM, followed by breakfast at 9 AM where, as at all meals, we begin and end with community prayer.
+Campers experience an average day with cabin wake-up at 7 AM, Orthros (or another morning church service) at 8 AM, followed by breakfast at 9 AM where, as at all meals, we begin and end with community prayer.
 Songs and playful chants are often heard at mealtimes that help create an atmosphere of love and fellowship.
-Divided into groups of two or three cabins, the morning program consists of two one-hour sessions, filled with Christian Education classes and other activities such as lives of the saints and chanting.
+Divided into cabins, the morning program consists of two one-hour sessions, filled with Christian Education classes and other activities such as lives of the Saints and chanting.

-Lunch is attended by all staff and campers to refuel for an afternoon of sports and fun.
-All campers attend two one-hour afternoon periods where they choose from Arts and Crafts, swimming, soccer, volleyball, basketball, archery, canoeing, angleball, and AV ball, just to name a few.
-The campers get a snack from the Gimme Shop (included in the camper tuition) and are able to peruse the Camp Bookstore from 4:00-4:30 PM under the supervision of the Volunteers and CIT's (Counselors In Training), while our staff holds a daily meeting.
+Lunch is attended by all staff and campers to refuel for an afternoon of sports, activities, and fun.
+All campers attend two one-hour afternoon periods where they will rotate between activities such as Arts and Crafts, swimming, soccer, volleyball, basketball, archery, canoeing, angleball, and AV ball, just to name a few.
+Then the campers get a snack from the Gimme Shop (included in the camper tuition) to refresh themselves.

 4:30 PM offers rest and quiet or social time within the cabin.
-Evening commences with Vespers at 6:15 PM where camper/staff participation is not only encouraged but gracefully served, and at 7:15 PM we have dinner.
+Evening commences with Vespers (or another evening church service) at 6:15 PM where camper/staff participation is not only encouraged but gracefully served, and at 7 PM we have dinner.

-Each evening at 8 PM, the campers are entertained and involved in a wide variety of programs such as serenade night, pool party, skit night, talent night, themed dances, and much more.
+Each evening at 8 PM, the campers are entertained and involved in a wide variety of programs such as serenade night, skit night, talent night, and much more.